 Strokes can not be justified solely nor the fact that thanks to them the West, to make at least something started to feel better, or that they have softened the shock of President Trump, of which he had so much to say, the scenes of death of children on television and no the fact that - as stated by the publication of the New York Times - they restored the reputation of the United States in the world.

-So why is the use of force should be limited to protect the state, not the civilian population against which the attack is carried out, in cases where the Security Council does not meet, and where the only effective way to prevent the victim may become exclusively a military force?
-The fact that people are once again concerned about the need to compel compliance with the key principles of the peaceful protection of the population in international law, is always welcome.
-Eternal Nevertheless, the question is, can the use of military force - from time to time - without a UN Security Council mandate to become an acceptable means, and if so, where is this trait will pass.
+So why should the use of force be limited only to the protection of states, and not of the civilian population against whom the attack is carried out, in cases where the Security Council does not respond and when the sole effective way to prevent casualties can be exclusively military force?
+The fact that people are again concerned about the need to enforce the key principles of protecting civilians in international law is always welcome.
+The eternal question nevertheless is whether the use of military force - from time to time - without the mandate of the UN Security Council to become an acceptable means, and if so, where this feature will pass.

 Discussion of humanitarian intervention is not new, has repeatedly addressed the issue of what should be the conditions for their application - the seriousness of the situation, the use of force as a last resort (including the absence of peaceful alternatives, and the failure of collective action), the use of effective and appropriate funds, as well as the prospects of success and what is considered a reasonable purpose.